Remote Learning: Mental Health Awareness in the Workplace

 Members of The Addiction Counsellors of Ireland can earn CPD points for participating in this workshop.

-One day, delivered over two mornings.
+One day or two mornings.

 At the end of the training session participants should: